fdxrate/PWR_SWR_METER_VER4.01/README.md

 # PWR_SWR_METER_VER4.01

-Digital RF Power and SWR meter in collaboration with Richard Hosking.
+Digital RF Power and SWR meter in collaboration with R H.

 Var4.01 'Original Commit' is a basic code example to establish the 'workability' of the schematic, pcb and code.
 Other features to be added in future versions.